mml-book/mml-book.github.io/index.md

 * Mathematical foundations
 * Example machine learning algorithms that use the mathematical foundations

-We aim to keep this book fairly short (around 300 pages), so we don't cover everything.
+We aim to keep this book fairly short (tried for 300 pages, now close to 400 pages), so we don't cover everything.

 **We will keep PDFs of this book freely available after publication.**